Bifurcations of a nonlinear spherical pendulum with vibrating suspension point: Statement of the problem

-We consider a spherical pendulum, Fig.\ref{fig:1}, whose suspension point performs high-frequency periodic oscillations to any direction.
-Let $l$,$m$ be length of the massless rod and mass of the bob for this pendulum.
-Let $\xi(t)$ be vertical Cartesian coordinate and $\tau (t)$, $\eta (t)$ be horizontal Cartesian coordinates of the suspension point.
-It is assumed that $\xi(t)$, $\tau (t)$ and $\eta (t)$ are given periodic fast oscillating functions of time.
-Owing to the spherical geometry of the problem, spherical coordinates are used to describe the position of the mass in terms of $(l,\varphi,\alpha)$ (Fig.\ref{fig:1}):
+Considering a nonlinear spherical pendulum in $\mathbb{R}^3$, Fig.\ref{sphericalmodel}, whose suspension point performs high-frequency periodic vibrations. $\xi_{i}\left(t \right)$ ($t\ge 0,\, i=1,2,3$) are Cartesian coordinates of the suspension point in the directions of $x$-axis, $y$-axis and $z$-axis, which demonstrate arbitrary vibrations of the suspension point.
+It is assumed that $\xi_{i}\left(t \right)$ are given periodic fast oscillating functions of time.
+Let $l=1$ and $m=1$ be the length of the massless rod and the mass of the bob for the pendulum.
+Denote by $\theta \in [0,\pi]$ the angle between the pendulum rod and the vertical line straight down ($-z$-axis) and by $\alpha \in [0, 2\pi]$ the angle of the rotation of the spherical pendulum.
+Owing to the spherical geometry of the problem, spherical coordinates are used to describe the position of the pendulum's bob: